Gabe-GGITNJ/Offline-Virt/README.md

 * THe one suprise I didn't expect was the first drive I used crashed with plenty of storage space left.
   That's when I realized the crash occurred because of drive speed and the connection being used.
 Not because of space.

+What I did to overcome this hiccup is I selected another drive for configuration.
+It was a faster drive and used a USB 2.0 Connection.

 <img width="289" height="173" alt="image" src="https://github.com/user-attachments/assets/843c5462-fb0b-4106-a174-03ac671f242c" />